andrewGhazi/malacoda/README.md

     -   Time dependent depletion model
 -   Categorical conditional priors
     -   Estimate by-group conditional priors for non-continuous annotations (i.e. likely pathogenic vs benign vs VUS)
+-   Quality Control functionality

 Contact
 -------

+The massively parallel functionalization field is still rapidly changing so there's a lot of experimental structures out there that are not accounted for in this package yet.
+If you're interested in these methods, feel free to contact me with some example data and I'll be happy to take a look to see if I can adapt the existing models!

 Please contact me through Github DM or my BCM email address if you use the package or have feature requests / comments.